Rituraj27/30-Projets/README.md

-# Weather App
+# 30 Mini Projects

-Welcome to the **Weather App** repository!
-This project showcases a simple and interactive weather application developed using **HTML**, **CSS**, and **JavaScript**.
-This app demonstrates my front-end development skills and the ability to fetch and display dynamic data using APIs.
+Welcome to the 30 Mini Projects repository!
+This project showcases a collection of simple and interactive applications developed using HTML, CSS, and JavaScript.
+These projects demonstrate my front-end development skills and the ability to create engaging user experiences.

-## Project Description

-The Weather App allows users to:
-- Search for the current weather of any city.
-- View key weather details such as temperature, humidity, and weather conditions.
-- Enjoy a responsive and user-friendly design.

 ## Technologies Used